winterashleygayle/winterashleygayle.github.io/_posts/2026-02-16-year-of-the-fire-horse.md

 ## Collective Acceleration and Non-Human Intelligence

-I reference the idea of disclosure and shifting consciousness.
+Lately, we reference the idea of disclosure and shifting consciousness.

 Mythologically, when humanity stands at the edge of paradigm shifts, archetypes of “sky beings” or “star ancestors” re-emerge.
 This has happened in every civilization during times of cultural upheaval.